 Individuals may experience many different emotional and physical reactions if directly or indirectly affected by bushfires.
 Common reactions may include feeling overwhelmed, tearfulness, sleep problems and a lack of concentration or difficulty focusing.
 In most cases these reactions will fade over the following weeks.
 There are links below to supports that may help you during this time, or you can download a useful guide here.

-However, if at any time these reactions are seriously affecting your ability to participate in day to day activities, it's important to speak to your doctor about the support options available.
+If at any time these reactions are seriously affecting your ability to participate in day to day activities, it's important to speak to your doctor about the support options available.

 It can help to talk about what you’ve been through and how you’re feeling.
-COORDINARE funds services which provide counselling to individuals and families impacted by bushfires including:
+COORDINARE funds services which provide counselling to individuals and families impacted by bushfires, including: